turnly/turnly/docs/internationalization.md

 We need to define the displayed currencies and settlement currency.
 We also need to design a foreign exchange service for quoting prices.

-#### Company entity and accounting
+#### Organization entity and accounting

 Since we need to set up different entities for individual countries, and these entities follow different regulations and accounting standards, the system needs to support multiple bookkeeping methods.
-Company-level treasury management is often needed.
+Organization-level treasury management is often needed.
 We also need to extract business logic to account for different usage habits in different countries or regions.